cemutku/LibraryApp/README.md

 ## Alternative development environment (docker-compose)

-For development and dotnet watcher run the `docker-compose -f docker-compose.dev.yml up` in /LibraryApp directory, than hit the http://localhost:5000/index.html and check the API methods in swaggerui
+For development and dotnet watcher run the `docker-compose -f docker-compose.dev.yml up` in /LibraryApp directory, than hit the http://localhost:5000/index.html and check the API methods in swaggerui.

+It also has elasticsearch for logging and under http://localhost:5601/app/kibana you can check elasticsearch log records.